Drinking While Driving Laws

 - The defendant was drinking intoxicating liquor.

-If found guilty of consuming intoxicating liquor while driving the maximum penalty is 10 penalty units.
+- If found guilty of drink while driving the maximum penalty is 10 penalty units.
+Different penalties apply if the driver is found to be above the prescribed content of alcohol relevant to their licence condition.

 Where will my case be heard?

-Consuming intoxicating liquor while driving cases will be heard will be heard in the Magistrates Court.
+Consuming intoxicating liquor while driving cases will be heard will be heard in the Magistrates Court or be dealth with by way of infringement notice.

 Questions to consider

-Did you have an open container of alcohol in the car when pulled over by the police?
+- Did you have an open container of alcohol in the car when pulled over by the police?
+If so were you driving or in control of a motor vehicle?

 What to do next?

-Although you cannot go to gaol for this offence, you can lose your licence if the magistrate decides to excerise their discretion in favour of licence loss, that is why retaining a lawyer is important to ensure that a magistrate finds in your favour.
+Get a lawyer.
+Although you cannot go to gaol for this offence, you can lose your licence if the magistrate decides to exercise their discretion in favour of licence loss, that is why retaining a lawyer is important to ensure that a magistrate finds in your favour.

 You should always consider how much it will cost you to be disqualified from driving for a period of months or years if the case does not go well for you.

-The police and the courts take driving offences very seriously to avoid severe penalties such as loss of license you need to be represented; Dribbin & Brown Traffic Lawyers are experienced in handling these types of matters.
-We regularly appear in court to represent people charged with driving offences.
+The police and the courts take driving offences very seriously to avoid severe penalties such as loss of license you need to be represented; Dribbin & Brown drink driving Lawyers are experienced in handling these types of matters.
+We regularly appear in court to represent people charged with drink driving offences.

 The Legislation